adriayc/nodejs_projects_course-js/README.md

 ## JSON Web Token
 A[JSON Web Token (JWT)](https://jwt.io/) is a compact, URL-safe means of representing claims to be brasferred between two parties.
 It allows you tu verify teh token's authenticity and the identity of the user or service.

+## Nodemailer
+[Nodemailer](https://nodemailer.com/) is a module for Node.js application that allows easy email sending.